Skip to main.

 Sutlers Row

-Justin Cherry, Mount Vernon’s Baker in Residence, and his Half Crown Bakehouse will greet visitors on the museum’s front lawn this weekend with batches of multi-grain bread made with heirloom grains served warm with salt pork butter, inspired by 18th century soldiers’ rations.
+An 18th century artisan marketplace located on the Museum’s front lawn featuring Justin Cherry, Mount Vernon’s Baker in Residence, and his Half Crown Bakehouse.
+Justin rises in the middle of the night to fire up his massive clay beehive oven to bake batches of multi-grain bread made with heirloom grains and served warm with salt pork butter, inspired by 18th century soldiers’ rations.
 Try to stop early!
 Justin sells out each year!

 Living History